 Does any of this sound familiar to you?
 Sleepy son, determined mom…perhaps?

 Sure, they WANT to win money for college, but without much direction and motivation, most will keep scholarship work on the back burner until it is too late.
-Students who scramble at the last minute (spring of senior year) trying to apply for scholarships will only be able to apply for a handful of awards and their chances of winning are sadly slim.
+Students who scramble at the last minute (spring of senior year) trying to apply for scholarships will only be able to apply for a handful of awards and their chances of winning many are sadly slim.

 [Be sure to read: How to Get Your Teens Excited About College Scholarship Work]

 So, back to the reason for this post.
 If I had marched into my son’s room and TOLD him that he needed to work on college scholarships (or in this case, his community service project that will help him win scholarships) for two solid hours today, I can guarantee you he would not have been happy and little work would have gotten done.

 I describe all of these points in great detail in my How to Win College Scholarships ebooks, but here they are in a nutshell:

 - Start early